0xPolygonMiden/miden-base/docs/src/architecture/notes.md

 # Notes
 A note is a way of transferring assets between accounts.
-It consists of a vault and ascript as shown in the diagram below.
+It consists of a vault and a script as shown in the diagram below.

 <p align="center">
     <img src="../diagrams/architecture/note/Note.png">